Some sectors, industries, and activities use a lot more energy or electricity than others.

-In this guide, we outline the most energy hungry sectors and industries.
+In this guide, we list those sectors and industries.

 Summary – Sectors & Industries Use The Most Energy & Electricity

-- In 2012, the industrial sector by far used the most energy globally at 54%.
-This was followed by transportation, residential and then commercial
+- But, globally in 2012, the industrial sector (composed of agriculture, mining, manufacturing, and construction) by far used the most energy at 54%.
+This was followed by transportation, residential and then the commercial sector

 - China is the world’s biggest user and producer of energy.
-Coal is China’s biggest source of energy at the moment.
 In the industrial sector in China, six industries – electricity generation, steel, non-ferrous metals, construction materials, oil processing and chemicals – account for nearly 70% of energy use.

 - The US is the second biggest user and producer of energy right now.
 The US in 2017 had an energy split of industrial – 32%, transportation – 29%, residential – 20%, and commercial – 18%.